freeCodeCamp/guide/src/pages/logic/truth-tables/index.md

 Thus we have 2^2 = 4 columns in our truth table !

-The last column is the functional value – x AND y.
+The last column is the functional value – x AND y.The logic for AND operation is that if values of x and y are both True only then the output would have the value True else it would be False.

 Truth tables are a powerful tool.
 They can be used to express & evaluate simple boolean functions and operations as well complex combinational circuits and sequential logic circuits !